ISAITB/docs-services/source/processing/index.rst

         </soapenv:Body>
     </soapenv:Envelope>

 The response to this will provide you with a session identifier to use.
-You will need to copy this in each ``process`` [REF] call as well as signal it in the final
+You will need to copy this in each :ref:`processing__operations__process` call as well as signal it in the final
-``endTransaction`` [REF] call as follows:
+:ref:`processing__operations__endTransaction` call as follows:

 .. code-block:: xml